bhudnell/pf1-spells/doc/creating-the-database.md

 ```
 </details>

-The data for the databse was taken from [Pathfinder Community speels database](http://home.pathfindercommunity.net/home/databases/spells) and missing values were added by hand
+The data for the databse was taken from [Pathfinder Community spells database](http://home.pathfindercommunity.net/home/databases/spells) and missing values were added by hand